 TL;DR?
 Why not just go watch another five second video of a kitten with it’s head in a toilet roll, or a 140 character description of a meal …

-They click ‘OK’ in dialogue boxes without reading the message.
+They click ‘OK’ in the dialogue boxes without reading the message.
 They choose passwords like qwerty1234.
-They shutdown by holding the power button until the monitor goes black.
+They shut down computers by holding the power button until the monitor goes black.
 They’ll leave themselves logged in on a computer and walk out of the room.
 If a program is unresponsive, they’ll click the same button repeatedly until it crashes altogether.

 If you might be thinking this is rambling of minor nerdy issues here, then Andrey points out just how the beginnings of computer and digital illiteracy can later affect your future censorship and access to information…